Alajoki-Aleksi/ScientistGame/README.md

 The goal of the game is to survive as long as possible.
 Beware of the black hole on the left, and don't get caught up in the debris!

-Controls: Move with the arrow keys, jump with spacebar
+Controls: Move with the arrow keys, jump with spacebar.

 The build has been included in the "Playable Build" folder for portfolio purposes.